-11.2.
+10.2.
 In-Process Reviews.
-The Contractor shall participate and co-chair In-Process Reviews (IPR) of the data developed for this effort IAW the TOMA-provided IPR checklists.
+The Contractor shall participate and co-chair In-Process Reviews (IPR) of the data developed for this effort.
 In-Process Reviews are to ensure that data being developed as part of this effort is adequate and accurate and IAW contract requirements and cited specifications.
 The Contractor shall ensure that all appropriate personnel required to execute a successful TO program will either attend or participate in the IPR.
-IPRs will be held IAW with TO 00-5-3 or as defined by the program office.
-During the IPRs the Contractor will be responsible to maintain a master markup or documented list of approved changes for the content being reviewed.
+IPRs will be held IAW TO 00-5-3 or as defined by the program office.
+During the IPRs the Contractor will be responsible to maintain a master markup of the document being reviewed.
 The Contractor shall develop meeting minutes after each review documenting all approved changes and concurrent agreements for Government review and approval.
-This master markup or documented list of approved changes will be made available at the next scheduled review.
+This master markup will be made available at the next scheduled review.
 A copy of the markup will be provided to the TOMA or designated individual at the conclusion of the review.
 The Contractor shall ensure all comments from previous IPRs have been incorporated prior to the next scheduled IPR.
 With prior approval of the TOMA, IPRs may be combined.

-11.3.
+10.3.
 TO Delivery Requirements for In-Process Reviews.
 IPR TO data shall be technically edited and reviewed according to the TMQA Program Plan.
 Manuscript (handwritten) data is not acceptable for any data to be reviewed.
 The TMQA Program Plan checklists shall be available for review by the Government during the IPRs.
-IPRs subsequent to the initial review may be accomplished using the approved IETM viewing presentation system and as specified within the Government provided IPR checklist.
-Delivery requirements are contained in Section 2 of the TMCR.
+Delivery requirements are contained in Section 2, Table 3 of the TMCR.

-11.4.
+10.4.
 TO Certification.
-The Contractor shall certify that new TO procedures and data developed to support the program are safe, accurate, adequate, current, and usable for their intended purpose.
+The Contractor shall certify that new TO procedures and data developed to support the program are accurate, adequate, current, safe, and usable for their intended purpose.
 The Government may witness the certification activities.
 The Contractor shall incorporate comments generated by the certification process into the TOs prior to submitting the TOs for verification.
 At the completion of the certification, the Contractor shall submit a letter to the TOMA through the Government PCO and PM stating that certification has been completed, the certification method used, and that any deficiencies identified during the process have been corrected.
 The Contractor will ensure all necessary changes and corrections to affected manuals are accomplished in time to meet contract delivery schedule requirements.
 The Contractor shall notify the Government, as identified in the contract, at least 180 days prior to the need date, of any Government Furnished Property (GFP), Information, and/or Government Furnished Equipment (GFI/GFE) as required, to perform certification tasks.
-Technical Order 00-5-1 and 00-5-3 shall be referenced for additional information on TO certification requirements.
+TO 00-5-1 and TO 00-5-3 shall be referenced for additional information on TO Certification requirements.

-11.4.1.
+10.4.1.
 The Contractor shall propose opportunities to perform TO certification activities in conjunction with Government verification IAW TO 00-5-3, where applicable.

-11.5.
+10.5.
 Verification Support.
 The Contractor shall support Government verification activities as required by the TOMA and the program Technical Order Life Cycle Verification Plan (TOLCVP).
 Contractor verification support will consist of on station technical writing and engineering support.
-The Contractor shall maintain a master mark-up of the TM or list of approved changes and record minute items during the Government verification process.
+The Contractor shall maintain a master mark-up of the document and record minute items during the Government verification process.
 The Contractor shall also support all post verification reviews and ensure availability until 100% task verification is attained by the Government.

 S1000D ONLY